 Meet the godfather of UX and the ex-Vice President of Apple — Don Norman.
-Not only is Don a co-founder of the Nielsen Norman Group, but he also currently Director of the Design Lab at the University of California, San Diego.
+Not only is Don a Co-founder of the Nielsen Norman Group, but he is also currently the Director of Design Lab at the University of California, San Diego.
 He's spent most of his life researching, teaching, and supporting user-centered design.
-Don Norman was the first person to coin the term "user experience" in his now legendary book The Design of Everyday Things, and was the first to use UX in a job title.
+Don Norman was the first person to coin the term "user experience" in his now legendary book The Design of Everyday Things and was the first to use UX in a job title.
 He's been on numerous advisory boards and boards of directors throughout his career, published 18 books, and continues to speak at multiple UX events and conferences.

 Julie Zhuo started her career as an intern in the early days of Facebook, and she went on to become the Vice President of Product Design.
-With more than 14 years of experience, she is now a co-founder for Inspirit, an advisory firm that helps scale tech startups.
+With more than 14 years of experience, she is now a Co-founder of Inspirit, an advisory firm that helps scale tech startups.
 Aside from that, she writes about technology, design, management, and leadership.
-In 2019, Julie released the book The Making of a Manager.
+In 2019, Julie released her book The Making of a Manager.

-Luke Wroblewski is one of the most influential UX experts and the inventor of the mobile-first concept — his book Mobile First is a must-read for anyone interested or working in design.
-He's currently a Product Director at Google, and the CEO and Co-founder of Polar — spoiler alert, Google acquired it.
-Apart from writing books and articles about digital product design and strategy, he's also a conference speaker and founder of LukeW Ideation & Design, a product strategy & design consultancy agency.
+Luke Wroblewski is one of the most influential UX experts and the inventor of the mobile-first concept — his book Mobile First is a must-read for anyone interested in or working in design.
+A former Product Director at Google, and the CEO and Co-founder of Polar, Luke is currently an entrepreneur in residence at Sutter Hill Ventures.
+His job is focused on counseling startups and providing his expertise to help them grow.
+Apart from writing books and articles about digital product design and strategy, he's also a conference speaker and Founder of LukeW Ideation & Design, a product strategy & design consultancy agency.

 Even if you're a design noob, you're most likely familiar with the name Steve Krug.
-His first book, Don't Make Me Think, teaches and inspires generations of designers to do one thing well — be more empathetic and create better user experiences.
+His first book Don't Make Me Think teaches and inspires generations of designers to do one thing well — be more empathetic and create better user experiences.
 The book is now on its third edition and has sold over 600k copies in 15 languages.
-Steve draws on 25 years' experience as a UX consultant for a wide range of well-known brands, including Apple, Bloomberg, Lexus, National Public Radio, and the International Monetary Fund.
+Steve draws on his 25 years of experience as a UX consultant for a wide range of well-known brands, including Apple, Bloomberg, Lexus, National Public Radio, and the International Monetary Fund.